fraga/primecycle/README.md

+# What is this ?

+A experimental project and library writed in Haskell to explore the prime cycles based on continued fractions of 1/n

+I was trying to register the serie in OEIS , but seems nobody understand.
+I hope have more lucky with this repository.
+The library is just an experiment.
+Im glad to receive any feedback, thanks, is my main motivation to publish, find other crazy people who wants to share his experiments to solve this awesome problem .
+For now is just a demo, aren't valid for big numbers, im working in finish a stable version to publish as soon as posible, thanks.
+Questions are welcome .

 ![Image of Graph](./graph.png)

 5, 7, 9, 7, 9, 11, 15, 17, 9, 11, 13, 17, 19, 23, 25, 13, 15, 17, 21, 23, 27, 29, 33, 39, 41, 47,
 15, 17, 19, 23, 25, 29, 31, 35, 41, 43, 49, 53, 55, 19, 21, 23, 27, 29, 33, 35, 39, 45, 47, 53,